Jutho/TensorKit.jl/docs/src/man/fusiontrees.md

 The `braid` and `permute` routines for double fusion trees will be the main access point for corresponding manipulations on tensors.
-As a consequence, results from this routine are memoized, i.e. they are stored in some package wide 'least-recently used' cache (from [LRUCache.jl](https://github.com/JuliaCollections/LRUCache.jl)) that can be accessed as `TensorKit.braidcache`.
+As a consequence, results from this routine are memoized, i.e. they are stored in some package-wide 'least-recently used' cache (from [LRUCache.jl](https://github.com/JuliaCollections/LRUCache.jl)) that can be accessed as `TensorKit.braidcache`.
 By default, this cache stores up to `10^5` different `braid` or `permute` resuls, where one result corresponds to one particular combination of `(f1, f2,